yahoojapan/NGT/python/README-ngtpy.md

 Specify the expansion ratio of the number of approximate inner search objects to the number of search objects.
 For example, when the ratio is 10 and the number of search objects is 20, the number of the approximate search objects is set to 200 inside the search processing.
 A larger value brings higher accuracy but slower searching.

 ### set
-Specify the search parameters.
+Specify the default search parameters.

-      set(self: ngtpy.Index, num_of_search_objects: int, search_radius: float)
+      set(self: ngtpy.QuantizedIndex, num_of_search_objects: int, search_radius: float, result_expansion: float)

 **Returns**
 None.

 **num_of_search_objects**
 Specify the number of search objects.
+The initial default is 20.

+**epsilon**
-The default is 10.
+Specify epsilon which defines the explored range for the graph.
+The initial default is 0.02.

-**search_radius**
+**result_expansion**
-Specify the search radius.
-The default is infinity.
+Specify the expansion ratio of the number of approximate inner search objects to the number of search objects.
+The initial default is 3.0.